Probably Time To Get Your Masks Out Again, Yes Even If You're Vaccinated

 The LA Times also notes that hospitalizations for COVID-19 have "doubled in the last three weeks, from 255 on June 28 to 528 on Saturday — a number not seen since April."
 Some health experts say that hospitalization rate, more than 5 hospitalizations per 100,000 residents, may also trigger stricter mask regulations.

 Surgeon General Dr. Vivek Murthy said this week that he thought LA County's new mask order was reasonable, and that "I anticipate that will happen in other parts of the country, too."
 At least if public health officials have a lick of sense and haven't been fired like in Tennessee for fuckssake, we would add.

 The number of cases is also rising nationwide, almost entirely among the unvaccinated.
 Keep in mind, before you say "good, serves 'em right!" that many people can't be vaccinated because they're inmmunocompromised or because they aren't yet old enough to be vaccinated.
 And yes, our comments policy remains in effect, you filthy fuckaducks.

 Depending on the vaccination rate in your area, you may want to start wearing a mask again when you're in indoor public areas like stores, if you ever let up.
 I know in Idaho I'm going to start masking up again, My county's vaccination rate is better than much of Idaho's, but just 48 percent are fully vaccinated.
 You can check US vaccination rates by county at the New York Times; we think that's not paywalled.
-The CDC has not yet changed its recommendations for masking, but if the Delta variant continues to surge among the unvaccinated, we wouldn't be surprised if that changes as well.
+UPDATE, 7/28/21: Oh look, the CDC has a county-by-county map, free for nothing!
+The CDC has not yet now updated its recommendations for masking, but if the Delta variant continues to surge among the unvaccinated, we wouldn't be surprised if that changes as well.

 Yr Wonkette is funded entirely by reader donations.
 If you can, please money us!